AaronCQL/serious-collection/README.md

 ## Setup

 This repository contains personal notes/cheatsheets made using Markdown and/or LaTeX.
-Each directory contains the PDF, as well as the assets used and the source code (`.md`/`.tex`) that generated the PDF.
+Each directory contains the PDF, as well as the assets used and the source code (`.md`/`.tex`) which generated the PDF.

-**Markdown**: relies on [Mathjax](https://www.mathjax.org/) support.
-To view the above `.md` files directly in Github with properly rendered math equations, use Chrome with this [Mathjax Plugin](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en) (otherwise, PDF copies are also available in the respective directories).
+**Markdown**: most of the content has LaTeX flavoured math in them.
+To preview the `.md` files directly in Github with properly rendered math, use [Chrome with this extension](https://chrome.google.com/webstore/detail/github-math-display/cgolaobglebjonjiblcjagnpmdmlgmda) written by yours truly (otherwise, PDF copies are also available in the respective directories).
 PDF files are generated via VSC with the [Markdown Preview Enhanced](https://shd101wyy.github.io/markdown-preview-enhanced/#/) plugin.

 **LaTeX**: PDF files are generated via VSC with the [LaTeX Workshop](https://github.com/James-Yu/LaTeX-Workshop) plugin.
 Alternatively, use the `latexmk -pdf` command.